-Invincible Me helps primary schools to create a culture that promotes and strengthens positive mental health and wellbeing for children, teachers and school staff alike.
-We advocate a whole school approach, which develops and champions sustainable culture change, making individuals more invincible.
+Invincible Me supports primary schools to create a culture that promotes and strengthens positive mental health and wellbeing for children, teachers and school staff alike.
+We advocate a whole school approach, which develops and champions sustainable culture change, making all individuals more invincible.
 We focus on prevention, not intervention.

 To learn more about the work we do, click on our Invincible Me overview to open a pdf about us.